EV-Pose/EV-Pose.github.io/README.md

-# EventLoc
+# EV-Pose

-This is the repository that contains source code for the [EventLoc website](https://eventloc.github.io).
+This is the repository that contains source code for the [EV-Pose website](https://EV-Pose.github.io).

 Code will be made publicly available before publication.